Aurelien-Bertrand/ssd_for_predictive_maintenance/README.md

 It should be all good now!
 Enjoy running the project :D

 ## Contact
-Should you have any question regarding the code, feel free to contact me at a.aurelien@student.maastrichtuniversity.nl.
+Should you have any question regarding the code, feel free to contact us at:
+- a.aurelien@student.maastrichtuniversity.nl.
+- a.khalak@student.maastrichtuniversity.nl
+- Jjvp.maes@student.maastrichtuniversity.nl
+- b.vangool@student.maastrichtuniversity.nl